ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 ### NetApp Data OnTap Select
 {: #netapp-data-ontap-select-options}

 NetApp® ONTAP® Select on {{site.data.keyword.cloud}}, a software-defined storage virtual appliance, extends existing data management capabilities by implementing NetApp ONTAP software as a service on {{site.data.keyword.cloud}} dedicated bare metal servers.
 You can provision storage resources with agility and flexibility while your data is protected by using NetApp’s advanced data management functions.
 Such as the fast and efficient NetApp Snapshot® copies, FlexClone® copies, and SnapMirror® replication.
-NetApp ONTAP Select accelerates application DevOps and reduces the complexity and increased processor usage that are associated with physical storage systems.
+NetApp ONTAP Select accelerates application DevOps and reduces the complexity and increased processor usage that are associated with physical Storage Systems.

 NetApp ONTAP Select on {{site.data.keyword.cloud}} is offered in both high performance (all SSD) and high capacity (all SATA) configurations, which can meet the range of use cases you demand today.
 You can use the tools that are provided by NetApp ONTAP Select for addressing your hybrid cloud needs, such as addressing disaster recovery scenarios, providing file services, and managing rapid transactional data workloads.